catalystneuro/neuroconv/docs/user_guide/backend_configuration.rst

 This was found to give significant performance increases compared to previous data iterators that caused repeated I/O operations through partial chunk writes.

 **How do I disable chunking and compression completely?**

 To completely disable chunking for HDF5 backends (i.e., 'contiguous' layout), set both ``chunk_shape=None`` and ``compression_method=None``.
 Zarr requires all datasets to be chunked.

-While you could also delete the entry from the NeuroConv backend configuration, what would happen would depend on the way the initial dataset field of that neurodata object was configured, and may fall back to a default that still utilized chunking or compression.
+You could also delete the entry from the NeuroConv backend configuration, which would cause the neurodata object to fallback to whatever default method wrapped the dataset field when it was added to the in-memory ``pynwb.NWBFile``.

 **How do I confirm that the backend configuration has been applied?**